Pre-Modern Art History

 Irina Dudar, Dr., Research assistant

-Elena Filliger, Teaching- (Grundkurs) and student research assistant
+Elena Filliger, Student research assistant

 The Inheritance of Looting: Medieval Trophies to Modern Museums (SNF Project Grant)